yourdudeken/photoapp/README.md

 ### Dark Mode

-- Toggle via header button (🌙/☀️)
+- Toggle via header button (🌙/☀️) or Settings page
-- Toggle via Settings page
-- Persists across sessions
+- Persists across sessions in localStorage
-- Smooth transitions
+- Smooth transitions between themes
 - All components support both themes

 ## 🐛 Troubleshooting

 ### Port Conflicts

-If port 5432 is already in use (local PostgreSQL):
+If port 5432 is already in use by local PostgreSQL:
-- The app uses port 5433 for Docker PostgreSQL
+- The app uses port **5433** for Docker PostgreSQL
-- Update `PGPORT` in server.js if needed
+- Update `PGPORT` in `.env` if needed

 ### Camera/Microphone Permissions

 If camera or microphone doesn't work:
-1. Check browser permissions
+1. Check browser permissions (usually in address bar)
-2. Use HTTPS in production (required for camera API)
+2. Use **HTTPS** in production (required for camera API)
 3. Grant permissions when prompted
+4. Check system settings for camera/microphone access

 ### Video Recording Issues